-Since after electronic computer has been built, many attempts on the use of computer to realize human intelligence have been started.
-The approaches to realize such purpose could be classified as the symbolic logic approach and biological brain approach.
+After electronic computer had been invented in the early 20 century and then commercial computers had been released in the 1950s, the use of a computer to realize human intelligence have been started.
+Two approaches to realize such purpose, namely the symbolic logic approach and biological brain approach.